FUSAR-KLIP: Towards Multimodal Foundation Models for Remote Sensing: Related works

 \textbf{Multimodal SSL} further introduces language to build cross-modal embedding spaces through large-scale image–text alignment, enabling richer semantics and task generalization.
 This paradigm has driven breakthroughs in natural imagery and optical remote sensing.
 However, SAR has received little attention within this framework: most existing models rely on RGB-based assumptions and fail to capture SAR’s unique imaging mechanisms.
-As a result, researchers have only begun to explore unimodal SSL in SAR as a transitional step toward multimodal expansion, leaving the development of SAR-specific multimodal foundation models an urgent and open challenge.
+As a result, researchers have only begun to explore unimodal SSL in SAR as a transitional step toward multimodal expansion.